Ecommerce Conversion Rates Statistics You Need to See

 Average Ecommerce Conversion Rate by Channel/Source

-As you can see from the graph above, recent e-commerce conversion rates are highest through referral and organic traffic with 5.44% and 3.0%, while social media lags with 1.0%.
+According to Adobe's article, as of Q2 2022, recent e-commerce conversion rates are highest through referral and organic traffic, with 5.44% and 3.0%, while social media lags at 1.0%.

 woman looking at graphs and charts on laptop screen